andrewmcodes-archive/notes-wiki/fixing-yarn-global-commands.md

 >`yarn global bin` will output the location where Yarn will install symlinks to your installed executables.

 Since I installed Yarn through [[homebrew]], I just assumed it would be `/usr/local/bin/yarn` without giving it another thought.
-It actually is pointing to an executable in the asdf folder for my current Node version:
+It actually is pointing to an executable in the asdf folder for my current Node version.

+>If you are unfamiliar with asdf, check out

 ```
 ❯ yarn global bin